CharlieDeltaZA/Swingy/README.md

 ```
 export DISPLAY=localhost:0.0
 ```
-where `localhost` is the IPv4 address of the Unix machine.
+where `localhost` is the IP address being reported by MobaXterm as the server IP.

 Tested on Mac & WSL/Win10